yagilm/pingdom2stats/README.md

 ```
 You might want to use `--output="console"` first to see the data that will end up in your database.

+## Running in docker
-- For running it inside docker create the docker image by running
+For running it inside docker create the docker image by running
 `make pingdom2mysql-docker` and then run it like
 ```
 docker run --rm pingdom2mysql --appkey=$YOURAPPKEY --checkid=$CHECKID --email=$ACCOUNTMAIL --pass=$ACCOUNTPASSWORD  --mysqlurl="$DBUSER:$DBPASS@($DBIP:$DBPORT)/$DBNAME" --output="mysql"